bokand/RenderingIndependentScrollOffsets/README.md

 element.scrollTop === value
 ```

 to hold.
 Not only does it not, it makes life difficult for developers because the behavior will be different depending on the device.
 Script that works well one a development device might break on a user’s device.
+Note that the [perfom a scroll](https://drafts.csswg.org/cssom-view/#scrolling) portion of the spec already supports this assumption:

+> When the scroll is _completed_, the scroll position of box must be _position_.

+This also matches the recommended behavior for attributes in [TAG's design principles](https://w3ctag.github.io/design-principles/#attributes-like-data)

 One could argue that we’re returning the rendered position so, while surprising, it’s a reasonable thing to do.
 However, which offsets are valid can change even on the same device.
 Consider a page loaded on a standard density monitor, at 200% zoom.
 In this case, scroll offsets can be changed at increments of 0.5.
 However, if the user zooms back out to 100%, only whole integers are allowed.
 What are we to do with the now invalid offsets?
 If we truncate them, should we fire scroll events?
 Consider a pinch-zoom which continuously changes the size of the CSS reference pixel.
 Changing the properties of the rendering media should not conceptually cause scrolling.